 After cancelling your rental agreement, you can expect an inspection of the property at least two weeks before you vacate.
 This is important as the state of the place when you moved in will be compared to its current state, which can affect how much of your rental security deposit you get back.

-A landlord can deduct costs for maintenance and repairs, not covered by the rent, from your deposit.
+A landlord can deduct costs for maintenance and repairs not covered by the rent from your deposit.
 So make sure your place is as it was when you got there.
-You may also be asked to paint it back to the colour it was, if you have decorated during your stay.
+You may also be asked to re-paint or return it back to its original state, if you have decorated during your stay.

 If you have purchased a house during your stay, you will need to consider what you want to do with it: sell or rent it out.
 If you decide to sell your house, it is advisable to get a real estate agent and consider how long the process will take you.
 If you still have a Dutch mortgage for your property once you have sold it, you should look into whether it is a good idea to pay it off early or if this means you will incur a fine.

-What to do with your Dutch bank account?
+6. Decide what to do with your Dutch bank account